joexbayer/RetrOS-32/readme.md

 ### Prerequisites

-Only need Docker to compile the .iso file and QEMU for emulation.
+Only need Docker to compile the .iso file and QEMU for emulation.<br>
+For native compilation you will need:
+ * i386-elf-gcc and i386-elf-ld for MacOS.
+ * build-essential and gcc-multilib for Linux / WSL (ubuntu)

 ### Installation

 _To compile the kernel and its needed programs you simply need to run *make* and *make qemu* to open QEMU_

 #### MacOS / Linux

+##### MacOS can compile the kernel but not the needed tools.
 1. Clone the repo
    ```sh
    git clone https://github.com/joexbayer/NETOS.git